 In this stage, PANORAMA is still in a design phase.
 We have developed, however, a first prototype implementation using ViP technology, based on the system described in Eliens (2006).
 In this realization, we deploy a moving virtual gallery, containing video and image feeds.
 The gallery acts like a moving scroll, displaying information in a continuous manner, in a panorama-like way.
-The images in the gallery are fed by channels, containing information that is either due to explicit contributions (self-reflections) or ongoing activity in the work place (casual encounters), monitored by camers.
+The images in the gallery are fed by channels, containing information that is either due to explicit contributions (self-reflections) or ongoing activity in the work place (casual encounters or occurring events), monitored by cameras or other sensors.